© Ziprashantzi | Dreamstime.com

 What to Look for If You Want to Try Ashwagandha as a Tonic

 Ashwagandha is powerful tonic that is safe to take long-term and is not associated with any adverse effects in this or other clinical trials.
 If you’re interested in taking it as a supplement, find an extract that lists the level of withanolides, one of the root’s active ingredients.
 Look for ashwagandha root powder extracts that contain at least 5 percent to 8 percent withanolides.
-Take at least 300 mg twice a day for at least two months to receive the full benefits of this tonic.
+Take at least 300 mg twice a day for at least two months to receive the full benefits of ashwagandha.

 How to Gently Detoxify While Gaining Ashwagandha Benefits